 Ready to pick up one of the cheapest sports cars in Canada but don't want to go the route of a traditional dealership?
 Clutch, Canada's first online pre-owned vehicle retailer, has the pre-owned sports car you need.

 First, our vehicles undergo a 210-point inspection and reconditioning process to ensure they’re in top-notch condition.
-Then, we add a 90-day or 6,000-km warranty for good measure.
-You also get a 10-day or 750-km test-own period.
+Then, we add an optional 3-month or 6,000-km warranty for good measure.
+You also get an optional 10-day or 750-km test-own period.
 If you don't love your new sports car during that period, you can return it for a full refund or exchange it.